-Because of its healing properties, fulvic acid is now being added to antibacterial, anti-inflammatory and anti-tumor medications.
+Because of its healing properties, fulvic acid is often added to antibacterial, anti-inflammatory and anti-tumor medications.

-These acids are sourced from soils with a high amount of decomposed organic matter.
+Humic and fulvic acids come from soils with a high amount of decomposed organic matter.
 These soils contain matter from fruits, vegetables, and ancient seaweed.

 Soil compositions can change and evolve as time passes.
 And this is why exact concentrations of these acids can vary and be hard to guarantee.